 - Social status

-Even though you may have heard about this one a hundred +1 times already, don’t look away!
-Buyer persona cannot be built in 5 min.
-It demands a proper research and conversation with actual humans.
+Even though you may have heard about this one hundred +1 times already, don’t look away!
+Buyer persona cannot be built in 5 minutes.
+You need to go out there and meet your persona, which demands proper research and conversation with actual humans.
 It may be tough on you but trust us the results will surprise you.
 Make a case study, pay if you need and get the right interests and insights into your potential leads.

 Testing the ad on the test group before releasing it to the general public, can be an awesome idea to generate even bigger results from the campaign itself.
 Even Facebook now has a Split test – use it wisely and blow away your audience.

 Facebook is the most popular social media website by far, with 1.94 billion monthly active users.
 Next is Instagram, with 700 million users, followed by Twitter with 313 million monthly visitors.